icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/new-features.md

 ## New protocol with streaming support

 IceRPC adds a new protocol named `icerpc` that supports streaming.
-Streaming allows you to send a stream of bytes or Slice-defined types with your request or response with no or very little overhead.
+Streaming allows you to send a stream of bytes or a stream of Slice-defined types with your request or response with no or very little overhead.

 This new `icerpc` protocol runs over multiplexed transports such as QUIC.